sebanc/brunch/README.md

 ## Hardware support and added features

 Hardware support is highly dependent on the general Linux kernel hardware compatibility.
-As such only Linux supported hardware will work and the same specific kernel command line options recommended for your device should be passed through the GRUB bootloader (see "Modify the GRUB bootloader" section).
+As such only Linux supported hardware will work and the same specific kernel command line options recommended for your device should be passed through the Grub bootloader (see "Modify the Grub bootloader" section).

 Base hardware compatibility:
 - x86_64 computers with UEFI boot support (BIOS/MBR devices have limited support through a specific procedure detailled in "Limited support for MBR/BIOS devices" section),